taiven/Barkley/README.md

 Barkley-PMS
 ===========

-The Open Source Project Management System developed by a single highschool web developer.
+The Open Source Project Management System developed by a single highschool web developer to build a community.